Nate Kaczor: Tennessee Titans

 Nate would spend four years with the Titans, the first was as an assistant offensive line coach.
 However starting in 2013 he became the team's special teams coordinator.

 Tampa Bay Buccaneers

 Nate spent 2016-2018 with the Tampa Bay Buccaneers as the team's special teams coordinator.

 Washington Redskins / Football Team / Commanders

 Kaczor was hired to be the Washington Redskins special teams coordinator in 2019.

 Kansas State

 Kaczor joined the Kansas State Wildcats as a special teams analyst in 2024.

+Stanford

+Kaczor joined the Stanford Cardinal football team as special teams coordinator in 2026, as part of head coach Tavita Pritchard's inaugural staff.

 Family

 Kaczor is married and has a son and daughter.